WorldModelers/CorpusIngestionAndAssembly/docs/eidos.md

 ---
 # Eidos

 Eidos is the machine reading system developed by the CLU lab at University of Arizona.
-This repository includes the reading software as well as code for integrating with DART.

 ## Workflows